agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 get 4.9%, then we are going to reject the null hypothesis.~~

 ~~Although important for leading to advances in the theory of statistics.
-The rejection region apporach has largely been discarded for practical applications and p-values are reported instead.~~
+The rejection region approach has largely been discarded for practical applications and p-values are reported instead.~~

 *I don't have an actual example for this.*

 **Definition**: ~~Looks like choosing 5% and saying it is valid for all cases as a hard cut-off seems to be difficult.
-Also choosing 5% and seems to be unwise as this would result in 2 very close percentages being interpreted completely differently.~~
+Also choosing 5% seems to be unwise as this would result in 2 very close percentages being interpreted completely differently.~~

 **Checklist**: yes; true;
-*example-matching-subject*; *unsure*;
+*no-example*;

-*Maybe writing out the subject and predicate is not overrated after all. helps me decide with I need to give an example for.*
+*Writing out the subject and predicate is not overrated after all. helps me decide what I need to give an example for.*

 ---

 **Claims**: p-values can be comprehended by comparing them to events whose probabilities are more familiar.

 **Subject**: Comparing p-values to events whose probabilities are more familiar

 **Predicate**: makes them comprehensible.

-**Example**: ~~We look at the probabilities with respect to a fair coin.
+**Example**: We look at the probabilities with respect to a fair coin.
 p(4 heads in a row) = 6.3%
 P(5 heads in a row) = 3.1%
 P(6 heads in a row) = 1.5%
 P(10 heads in a row) = 0.1%

-If we get 10 heads in a row, then we would start expecting that maybe our coin is probably not fair.~~
+If we get a p-value of 0.1% we think that it is "rare"?
+Why?
+Unable to test claim.

-*no example*
+I suspect or remember reading somewhere, that p-value cutoffs are intentionally different for different scenarios (unverified claim).
+Whereas in the above we are comparing one p-value in one scenario to another p-value in say genetics or something.

-**Definition**: -
+**Definition**: I don't know what "comprehensible" means here or how to check it.
+Also, I am afraid it is dangerous to compare two p-values from 2 different scenarios.

 **Checklist**: yes; neither;
-*example-matching-subject*; *unsure*; *example-matching-definition*;
+*no-example*; *time*; *failed*; *definition-unclear*; *very very hard*;
-*unsure*
+**Pattern**: "comprehended"; "comparing"; "p-values"

 ---